molikto/mlang/README.md

 under major renovation.

+* support dimension ops
+* re-implement new coe/hcom
-* how to restrict properly? ─ especially closure
+    * how to restrict on values? ─ especially closure
     * add "support" to local references
-* change how restricted context implemented
+    * change how restricted context implemented, no "pre-inlining"
 * don't use type directed conversion checking anymore, should lambda be headless?
-* re-implement new coe/hcom
 * re-implement new glue/unglue
 * new global reference class
     * implement new up